 All official score reports are clearly labeled pass or fail along the top of the first page.
 On passing score reports, the division's expiration date-five years after the date of your exam-is also noted.
 Reports include a verification link should anyone need to confirm the authenticity of your score.
-All your rolling clock information and testing history is provided on the lower half of the first page.
+If you are seeking licensure from a jurisdiction that does not have a rolling clock-type requirement, the bottom half of your first page is blank.
+If you are seeking licensure from a jurisdiction that does have a rolling clock-type requirement, all your rolling clock information and testing history is provided on the lower half of the first page.